Showing posts with label gatlinburg. Show all posts

 Saturday, January 28, 2023

-Travel to Knoxville stopping at Baxter's Botanical Gardens, which is only open to the public during April as part of the Dogwood Arts Festival in Knoxville.
+Travel to Knoxville, stopping at Baxter's Botanical Gardens.
+The gardens are only open to the public during April as part of the Dogwood Arts Festival in Knoxville.

 Baxter's Azalea Garden

-In the garden, we visited The White Garden, the Maze, The Bluebird Garden, the Lotus Pond, the Dogwood Rambol, the Gazebo, the Azalea Garden, the Iris Garden the Asian Garden, The Ellipse Garden, the Fuji Garden, the Balustiade Garden, the Hannah Garden and the Birds of Baxter's Garden.
+We visited the White Garden, the Maze, the Bluebird Garden, the Lotus Pond, the Dogwood Rambol, the Gazebo, the Azalea Garden, the Iris Garden, the Asian Garden, the Ellipse Garden, the Fuji Garden, the Balustiade Garden, the Hannah Garden, and the Birds of Baxter's Garden.

 We spent about 30 to 45 minutes here.